-Reiki healing now available for both you and your fury friend
+Reiki healing now available for your fury friend

 Just a quick email to say Thank you so much for looking after Trigger while I was on holiday!
 As you know I’m not keen on leaving him in kennels as had a bad experience before but he obviously had such a good time with you and looks great that I’m so glad you were recommended to me!